-Uganda is a small but stunning African holiday destination blessed with diversity and this is what makes Uganda Safaris a great moment to share or remember.
+Uganda is a small but stunning African holiday destination with diversity rooted in it and this is what makes Uganda Safaris a great moment to share or remember.
 The 10 Uganda national parks offer flawless safari adventures and make the country a dream destination for African vacations, Africa safaris and Tours.
-Avens Travel World is your companion to explore the jewel of Uganda National Parks and its 12 wildlife reserves.
+Avens Travel World is your companion to explore the jewel of its national Parks and its 12 wildlife reserves.

-The 10 national parks are a composition of the tropical West African jungle and the golden-yellow savannas of Eastern Africa, the Uganda national parks are home to several wild and habituated wildlife species whose ultimate encounter offers astounding African holidays you will long remember.
-Some of the country’s national parks are known for hosting some of Africa’s great game and species like the Mountain Gorilla or the African Gorilla as commonly referred to by travellers seeking African holidays or Uganda safaris.
+Uganda's 10 national parks are a composition of the tropical West African jungle and the golden-yellow savannas of Eastern Africa, these parks are home to several wild and habituated wildlife species whose ultimate encounter offers astounding African holidays you will long remember.
+Some of the country’s national parks are known for hosting some of Africa’s great game and species like the Mountain Gorilla or the African Gorilla as commonly referred to by travellers seeking African holidays or Uganda safaris in particular.

 Kidepo Valley National Park, Uganda’s premier game photography and general wildlife photography safari site.
 Situated in the far north-eastern corner of the country, is virgin and waiting to be explored, it boasts a strong wilderness atmosphere spread with a robust number of wildlife and its sweeping plains overshadowed by the brooding ranges offer remarkable Kodak moments to enthusiastic photographers.